 Terms of Engagement

-Engagement in change is not a simple subject and tackling it in a single blog is not possible.
+Engagement in change is not a simple subject and tackling it in a single post is not possible.
 In fact, the subject of engagement will require three posts.
 In this first post, we’ll look at the reasons why engagement is neglected in favor of buy-in.
 In the second post, we’ll look at the dynamics of engagement and how it produces superior results.
 In the third post, we'll look at how to create meaningful engagement and deepen commitment to change.

 However, before going one sentence further, let’s get clear about terminology.
 In the questions posed above “buy-in” and “meaningful engagement” are used in sharp contrast to each other.
 Let’s unpack each for a moment.